EliAndrewC/l7r/ai/l7r.md

 A trio of Dragon magistrates has recently arrived and joined the staff of Mirumoto Yagura, the Dragon clan ambassador to the city of Toshi Ranbo.

-Mirumoto Kiyoshi is a blunt-spoken bushi who doesn't bother to dress up his words in diplomatic language.
-He doesn't go out of his way to offend, but when discussing people he freely offers his opinion, whether good or bad.
-His observations are usually cynical, especially regarding the goals of the city government.
-If given the opportunity, he will brag about his dueling skills, and he will be quick to take offense if provoked.
+Mirumoto Kiyoshi is a blunt-spoken bushi who doesn't bother to dress up her words in diplomatic language.
+She doesn't go out of her way to offend, but when discussing people she freely offers her opinion, whether good or bad.
+Her observations are usually cynical, especially regarding the goals of the city government.
+If given the opportunity, she will brag about her dueling skills, and she will be quick to take offense if provoked.

 Togashi Ichiharu is an enigmatic tattooed monk who tends to turn everything into a question.
 He tends to ask high-level questions rather than specific ones; rather than asking what the PCs think of a particular NPC, he would tend to ask instead what criteria they would use to judge that person.
 He often deflects questions in this manner, though he'll usually end up speaking his mind when prompted, even if only indirectly.

 Kitsuki Hina is the highest ranking member of the group, but sits and walks behind her companions despite her higher station.
 She rarely speaks, but when she does her companions will immediately become silent and let her take over the conversation, at which point she will usually do all of the remaining talking, even answering questions addressed to her companions.
-Hina is actually a far superior duelist to Kiyoshi, and she will end up being the one to answer any challenges directed at the group.
+Hina is actually a duelist of comparable skill to Kiyoshi, and she will sometimes attempt to provoke suspects into challenging her by leading them to think they have spotted an opening to confront a significantly weaker duelist, thus ending up being the one to answer any challenges directed at the group.

 ### Pirates on the Drowned Merchant River